nativestranger/cerializable/README.md

 Rather than using something like jbuilder, you could use cerializable to generate hashes for your model instances and then render the hashes as JSON.
 This can aid in performance.

-It also gives you the option to customize the process however you want via custom serialization options.
+It also gives you the option to customize the process via custom serialization options.

 ## Installation